Urinary catheter patient journey

-You may be told you will need catheter for several reasons including;
+You may be told you will need a catheter for several reasons including:

-- You have an obstruction in the urethra (the tube which carries urine from the bladder) - this can be due to scarring, an enlarged prostate or, in rare cases due to kidney or bladder stones.
+- you have an obstruction in the urethra (the tube which carries urine from the bladder) - this can be due to scarring, having an enlarged prostate or, in rare cases due to kidney or bladder stones

-- During some types of surgery - to drain your bladder before, during or after surgery.
+- you need to have your bladder drained before, during or after surgery

-- During childbirth where you have delivered by caesarean section (C-section) or have had an epidural.
+- you've had a baby delivered by caesarean section (C-section) or have had an epidural

-- To allow a person to urinate where you have bladder weakness (urine leaks from the urethra) or nerve damage (such as an injury to the spinal cord)
+- you need to urinate but have bladder weakness (urine leaks from the urethra) or nerve damage (such as an injury to the spinal cord)

-- A catheter may also be considered where other treatments for urinary incontinence have not worked for instance if a patient is particularly old or frail.
+- other treatments for urinary incontinence haven't worked (if a patient is particularly old or frail, for example)

-In rare cases a catheter may be used to deliver medicine such as chemotherapy into the bladder as part of the treatment for bladder cancer.
+In rare cases, a catheter may be used to deliver medication such as chemotherapy into the bladder as part of the treatment for bladder cancer.

 The two main types of urinary catheters

-There are two main types of catheter and which will be best suited to you will depend on the reason you need a catheter, how long you need it for and other health issues you may have.
+The type of catheter you need is dependent on your reason for needing it, how long you need it for and other health issues you may have.

-- Intermittent catheter - a temporary catheter which is inserted into the bladder through the urethra to drain urine into either a disposable container or a toilet.
+- Intermittent catheter - a temporary catheter that is inserted into the bladder through the urethra to drain urine into either a disposable container or a toilet.
 It is removed once the bladder is empty.
-The thin pre-lubricated tube is packed to ensure it is sterile (clean) and a new catheter needs to be inserted and removed several times a day, just long enough to empty your bladder.
+The thin pre-lubricated tube is packed to ensure it is sterile (clean) and a new catheter needs to be inserted and removed several times a day.
+It should be in place just long enough to empty your bladder.
 You will be given a prescription for the right size and fit for you and it is possible to be taught how to do this method of catheterisation at home.

-- Indwelling catheter - similar to the intermittent catheter, the indwelling catheter (sometimes referred to as a Foley catheter) is designed to stay in place for around 3 months.
-The catheter is held in place by a sterile water filled balloon which stops it from falling out.
-If you are fitted with a free draining catheter it will drain into either a bag which will strap to your leg or to a collection pot.
-The catheter can also be fitted with a valve where you can empty urine from your bladder straight into the toilet or a collection pot.
+- Indwelling catheter - similar to the intermittent catheter, the indwelling catheter (sometimes referred to as a Foley catheter) is designed to stay in place for around three months.
+The catheter is held in place by a sterile water-filled balloon which stops it from falling out.
+If you are fitted with a free-draining catheter, it will drain into either a bag that will strap to your leg or into a collection pot.
+The catheter can also be fitted with a valve that allows you to empty urine from your bladder straight into the toilet or a collection pot.
 A suprapubic catheter is also a type of indwelling catheter but it is inserted into a small opening in your tummy (usually near to your belly button).
-This type of catheter is more suited to a person who has problems with their urethra (for example it is blocked or damaged).
-Again while this type of catheter is more long term it will still need to be changed every 6-8 weeks.
+This type of catheter is more suited to a person who has problems with their urethra (it may be blocked or damaged).
+Again, while this type of catheter is more long term, it will still need to be changed every six-to-eight weeks.

 Your life and looking after your catheter

-In general you will be given detailed instructions and supplies to get you started once you have had an indwelling catheter fitted or are using an intermittent catheter after this your nurse will let you know where you can pick up further equipment.
+You will be given detailed instructions and supplies to get you started once you have had an indwelling catheter fitted or are using an intermittent catheter.
+After this, your nurse will let you know where you can pick up further equipment.
 This is usually done in the form of a prescription for equipment or catheters that fit your own personal needs.
 These can be dispensed at most pharmacies or by registering for a home delivery service.

-How often and when you will need to empty your bladder or the bag attached to the catheter will depend on the advice given to you.
-For intermittent catheters you may be advised to empty at regular intervals during the day or only when you feel the need to pass urine.
-For indwelling catheters you may instead be advised to empty the bag when it is half full and not more than three quarters full, or in the case of having a valve which drains directly into a toilet or container this will need to be done at regular spaced intervals to ensure that the bladder does not become too full.
+How often and when you will need to empty your bladder or the bag attached to the catheter will depend on your circumstances.
+For intermittent catheters, you may be advised to empty at regular intervals during the day or only when you feel the need to pass urine.
+For indwelling catheters, your nurse might suggest you empty the bag when it is half full.
+If you have a valve that drains directly into a toilet or container, you'll have to empty it at regularly spaced intervals to ensure that the bladder does not become too full.

 You should seek advice from your specialist nurse or doctor if you experience unusual pain or symptoms of feeling unwell (such as a fever, chills, blood in your urine).
-Also if you are using an indwelling catheter and it falls out and you have not been taught how to replace it contact your nurse or doctor immediately.
-If you are unable to get hold of anyone you should visit your nearest accident and emergency department (A&E).
+If your indwelling catheter falls out and you have not been taught how to replace it, contact your nurse or doctor immediately.
+If you are unable to get hold of anyone, you should visit your nearest accident and emergency department (A&E).

 Sources used in writing this article are available on request.